Applications are open for January 2024

 Careers

-This PgDip in Theology and Disability will help enhance your practice and leadership.
+This Masters in Theology and Disability will enhance your practice, leadership, and understanding.

-- in faith communities and organisations, including ministers, priests, volunteers in churches or faith-based organisations
+- in faith communities and organisations, including ministers, priests, and volunteers in churches or faith-based organisations

 - in organisations that work with people with disabilities.